FuelLabs/fuel-core/README.md

-# fuel-vm-evm
+# fuel-vm-rs

-EVM interpreter for the Fuel Virtual Machine
+Rust interpreter for the Fuel Virtual Machine